RandhHaven/PromotionSales/README.md

 <br/>

-This is a solution template for creating a Single Page App (SPA) with Angular and ASP.NET Core following the principles of Clean Architecture.
-Create a new project based on this template by clicking the above **Use this template** button or by installing and running the associated NuGet package (see Getting Started for full details).
+This is a solution template for creating a api with ASP.NET Core following the principles of Clean Architecture.
+Create a new project based on this template by clicking the above Use this template button or by installing and running the associated NuGet package (see Getting Started for full details).
 ## Learn about Clean Architecture

 [![Clean Architecture with ASP.NET Core 3.0 • Jason Taylor • GOTO 2019](https://img.youtube.com/vi/dK4Yb6-LxAk/0.jpg)](https://www.youtube.com/watch?v=dK4Yb6-LxAk)